Can I change the name of my LLC in Arizona?

 (It’s called this because you’re amending your Arizona Articles of Organization.)

-How to file the Articles of Amendment in Arizona
+You can file the Articles of Amendment online or by mail.

 Note: This page only explains how to file an Amendment to change your LLC’s name.
 You can make other changes to your LLC’s basic information using the same form.
 However, our instructions focus on name changes only, to keep things simple and clear.